 This scheme would not require extra actuators as F2 & F3 are already designed to be rotated about their centres and the vertical X-axis in the FOV scanning mode of the simulator.
-But the range in degrees (see derivation of maximum rotation angles below) would be larger than the ± 4.0 deg range, so the actuators would have to be modified in order to perform these larger movements.
+But the range in degrees (see derivation of maximum rotation angles below) would be larger than the nominal ± 4.0 deg range of the principle simulator functions (see below).